Reader: Jenna Lamia

 Reader: Barbara Caruso

-Short Review: Atwood's Governor General's Award-winning bildungsroman about girls' cruelty to other girls, art, childhood, and memory; read crisply by Barbara Caruso.
+Short Review: Atwood’s Governor General’s Award-winning bildungsroman about girls’ cruelty to other girls, art, childhood, and memory; read crisply by Barbara Caruso.
 The book follows Elaine Risley, an artist, as she remembers her youth in Canada while preparing for a retrospective of her artwork.
 It is heartbreaking and beautiful, which makes it hard to listen to at times.
-Pain is perhaps more real when it's expressed out loud--this isn't a fun listen, but it's a very good one.
+Pain is perhaps more real when it’s expressed out loud–this isn’t a fun listen, but it’s a very good one.

-Short Review: A beautiful first novel from one of Ireland’s best memoir and non-fiction writers, gorgeously read by Dublin’s excellent Dearbhla Molloy with just the right …
+My Dream Of You Author: Nuala O’Faolain Reader: Dearbhla Molloy Short Review: A beautiful first novel from one of Ireland’s best memoir and non-fiction writers, gorgeously read by Dublin’s excellent Dearbhla Molloy with just the right accent and diction.
+The novel interlaces a story of a woman approaching menopause while re-awakening her sense of romance, […]

-Short Review: A novel featuring the engaging lead character from Doyle’s The Woman Who Walked Into Doors gloriously read in the perfect Dublin accent by Ger Ryan.
+Paula Spencer Author: Roddy Doyle Reader: Ger Ryan Short Review: A novel featuring the engaging lead character from Doyle’s The Woman Who Walked Into Doors gloriously read in the perfect Dublin accent by Ger Ryan.
+Long Review: Paula Spencer is a recovering alcoholic, recovering longtime victim of domestic violence, widow, house-cleaner, and mother weighed down […]

 Short Review: Margaret Atwood’s retelling of a portion of The Odyssey in Penelope’s voice, her contribution to the Canongate Myth Series, read by Laurel Merlington.